In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q4.
-What does the daisy symbolize?
+What does the daisy encourage the poet to do?

 Stanza 4